krzysztof400/krzysztof400/README.md

 # 👋 Hi, I'm Krzysztof Zając

 🎓 Algorithmic Computer Science student at Wrocław University of Science and Technology
-🌍 Currently on an exchange program at ESIEE Paris
 💻 Passionate about software development, algorithms, and building impactful projects

 ## 🚀 About Me